 Ideally, you’ll find a position offering some of your desired characteristics from all three of these lenses.
 It might not happen right from the start, however, which is fine.
 Just because you went out on a couple dates with a certain work setting doesn’t mean you have to marry it.

 Jacob W. Parish, a certified financial planner™ professional, focuses on helping audiologists, SLPs and other young healthcare professionals navigate financial planning issues.
-Visit his website, Schooner NextGen or email at email@example.com.
+Follow him on Twitter @SLP_Finance, visit his website, Schooner NextGen or email at email@example.com.
 Securities and Advisory services offered through Geneos Wealth Management, Inc. Member FINRA/SIPC